tandacedric/html5-to-pdf/README.md

 This object will be passed directly to [puppeteer](https://github.com/GoogleChrome/puppeteer).
 The full list of options can be found [here](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagepdfoptions).

+#### options.launchOptions
+Type: `Object`

+This object will be passed directly to [puppeteer](https://github.com/GoogleChrome/puppeteer).
+The full list of options can be found [here](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerlaunchoptions).

 ### Legacy Options

 **[ DEPRECATED ]**